Skip to Content

 Choking Hazards and Digestive Issues

-These tiny Os might seem harmless, but they can pose real choking risks, especially for smaller dogs who gulp their treats.
+While they seem harmless, Cheerios pose a real choking hazard, especially for smaller dogs who tend to gulp their treats without chewing.

 Allergies and Dental Problems